dannng/dannng.github.io/docs/glossary.markdown

 The glossary assumes introductory knowledge of digital forensics.
 The glossary is not intended to be comprehensive.
 Links to resources will be provided where available and appropriate.

 ## Glossary

-### Audit trail

-The SAA dictionary provides a definition.

 ### BIN/CUE files
 For [optical media](#optical-media), one [disk imaging](#disk-imaging) approach is to create BIN/CUE pairs, wherein the BIN file stores the content and a CUE file stores ancillary information such as track names and offsets to where tracks begin and end.
 BIN/CUE pairs can be used to capture each session (a batch of data written in one go) on a multi-session disc.